Satin Pothos 'Exotica'

 Moonlight

-The 'Moonlight' variety features thick, lance-shaped leaves characterized by a nearly solid, luminous matte-silver sheen that creates a distinct metallic appearance over its deep green base.
+Thick lance-shaped leaves with a nearly solid matte-silver sheen over a deep green base.